-Overall, the year 2021 ended with traffic at Athens International Airport's amounting to 12.35 million passengers, exceeding the respective 2020 levels by 52.8%, but lagging by 51.7% compared to 2019.
-The COVID-19 pandemic crisis and its impact on air travel throughout the year was the main driver of the substantial traffic loss observed.
-Domestic passengers exceeded the 2020 levels by 52.8% and international passengers by 52.9% but lagged well behind 2019 levels, by 40.6% and 56.6%, respectively, reaffirming the aviation industry observation that the domestic market proved more resilient to the pandemic's impact compared to the international sector.
+Overall, 2021 ended with traffic at Athens International Airport's amounting to 12.35 million passengers, exceeding the respective 2020 levels by 52.8%, but lagging by 51.7% compared to 2019.
+The COVID-19 pandemic crisis and its impact on air travel throughout the year was the main driver of the substantial traffic loss.
+Domestic passengers exceeded the 2020 numbers by 52.8% and international passengers by 52.9% but lagged well behind 2019 levels, by 40.6% and 56.6%, respectively, reaffirming the aviation industry observation that the domestic market proved more resilient to the pandemic's impact compared to the international sector.

-The year 2021 began with Greece as well as a number of other countries in national lockdowns due to COVID-19 and recording very low traffic volumes.
+Year 2021 began with Greece and a number of other countries in national lockdowns due to the pandemic and recording very low traffic volumes.
 The gradual lifting of the travel restrictions by the Hellenic Republic in mid-May resulted in a gradual recovery from June until August, with limited further improvement observed from September onwards, as the epidemiological situation deteriorated and additional measures were imposed.